LionsBrood/Mad-lib/README.md

 First, the program asks the user for multiple nouns, verbs, and adjectives and stores them as different variables.
 Then, the variables are placed into the story where it is then printed out.
 It's really quite simple.
 # Extra info
 Eli drank a total of 5 diet cokes while working on the code!
+# Challenges
+Getting warner to do anyting and bug testing